anshumankomawar/canopy/README.md

-# Docs
+# Canopy

-Docs is a versatile and easy-to-use service for creating comprehensive public API documentation for your services.
+Canopy is a versatile and easy-to-use service for creating comprehensive public API documentation for your services.
 With Docs, you can streamline the process of documenting your APIs, making it easier for developers to understand and utilize your services.
 This README provides an overview of the project and its core Rust modules: auth, database, api, and search.

 ## Features